How to choose the best home insurance company

 1. Consider your location

-Home insurance rates vary by state, city and ZIP code, and are based on common causes of loss in the area.
+Home insurance rates vary by state, city and ZIP code, and are typically based on common causes of loss in the area.
 For example, the cost of home insurance in high-crime neighborhoods is typically more expensive than the average rates in an area with a lower incident rate.
 Knowing the common causes of loss in your location can help determine what kind of coverage you need.
 Here are some things to consider:

 2. Factor in your home’s features

-Certain factors, like your home’s square footage, construction materials and safety features, can influence the cost of home insurance.
+Certain factors, like your home’s square footage, construction materials and safety features can influence the cost of home insurance.
 When shopping for insurance companies, it helps to look for providers that offer coverage for those features, as well as discounts.
 For instance, many home insurance companies will lower your rate for having an impact-resistant roof or a home security system.

 3. Check trusted third-party ratings